mdaffin/disconnected.systems/site/blog/rust-repl-with-nom/index.md

         }
 ```

-Now, two common errors we do want to handle separatly are for EOF which happens
+Now, two common errors we do want to handle separatly are for Eof which happens
 when the user hits `CTRL+D` and Interrupted for when the user presses `CTRL+C`

-(rustlyline stops this from triggering a SIGTERM signal so we need to implement
-its behaviour ourselves).
+rustlyline uses a raw terminal mode where ctrl+c does not trigger a SIGTERM to
+fire.
+Instead it gets this as any other key that must be handled separatly.
+This is the same way that vim and other complex interactive applications work.

+We want ctrl+c to behave like any other application so we simply end the loop
+and exit cleanly when we recieve it.
+The same goes for crtl+d which typically
+sends an end of file message to tell the application no more data is incomming.

 ```rust
 use rustyline::error::ReadlineError;